beiertu-mms/beiertu-mms/README.md

-### Hello there 👋
-I am Tung Beier, a backend developer.
+## Hello there 👋, I am Tung Beier.

 🌱 Currently learning and working mainly with Apache Kafka and Kotlin.